tiliarou/tinfoil-1/README.md

 - General UI improvements.
 - Added more default scan locations.
 - Fixed some asian character font rendering issues.
 Probably broke more stuff.
+- Fixed asian languages when switch is set to non-english.

 ## Credits